expo/examples/with-gatsby/README.md

 ### ⚽️ Running in the browser

-1. Create Expo project `expo init`
+- Create Expo project `expo init`
-2. Install the plugin: `yarn add react-native-web gatsby-plugin-react-native-web` or `npm install --save react-native-web gatsby-plugin-react-native-web`
+- Install the plugin: `yarn add gatsby gatsby-plugin-react-native-web` or `npm install --save gatsby gatsby-plugin-react-native-web`
-3. Create a `gatsby-config.js` and use the plugin:
+- Create a `gatsby-config.js` and use the plugin:
    [`gatsby-config.js`](./gatsby-config.js)

    ```js